{{org_field_logo}}

 2.3.3 Regulatory and External Bodies

-Through effective governance, {{org_field_name}} fosters transparency, accountability, and continuous improvement, ensuring a well-led, high-quality Supported Living service that prioritises the safety and dignity of service users.
+Through effective governance, {{org_field_name}} fosters transparency, accountability, and continuous improvement.
+This stakeholder engagement ensures we remain responsive to feedback and changing needs, thereby maintaining a well-led, high-quality Supported Living service that prioritises the safety, dignity, and wellbeing of our service users.

 3. Organisational Structure